1. Introduction and Editorial Policies

 18. Article processing charge (APC)

-From November 2nd, 2020, manuscripts (National submissions only) that are accepted for publication in the Veterinary Research Forum are subjected to pay a mandatory charge of IRR 10,000,000 for Review/Original Articles/Short Communications and IRR 9,000,000 for Case Reports.
+From September 13th, 2021, manuscripts (National submissions only) that are accepted for publication in the Veterinary Research Forum are subjected to pay a mandatory charge of IRR 4,800,000 for Review/Original Articles and IRR 2,400,000 for Short Communications and Case Reports.
 This charge covers expenses for peer review, journal publication, and online hosting and archiving.
 Color figures are published free of extra charge if the use of color is judged to be necessary for scientific reasons.
 Please note this journal does not charge article processing charges or submission charges before its publication.

 The charge form will be sent to the corresponding author on acceptance of an article for publication in the journal.
 Please be advised that the publication of the accepted manuscripts is dependent upon payment of the charge.